About the Alumni Council

 - Director of Alumni Relations;

-- Vice President for Planning and Administration;
+- Senior Vice President for Development and Alumni Relations;

 - The President of the College, ex officio.